open/close all folders

 - The game doesn't explain anyone's facial markings, leading most people to belive they're either tattoos or war paint.

-- The game doesn't exlain facial markings of party followers because if during character creation you pick the portrait that is cannonically assigned to them the game will asign them another one instead.
+- The game doesn't exlain facial markings of party followers because if during character creation you pick the portrait that is canonically assigned to them the game will assign them another one instead.

 - Freudian Excuse: In addition to her dislike of men, Shar-Teel's biography says that she also hates Flaming Fist mercenaries and that "...likely her childhood was not of storybook quality."
 Fast forward to Chapter Seven and you meet her father.
 Briefly: he's a member of the Flaming Fist, and he is a horrible, horrible person.
-All of sudden her behaviour makes a bit more sense.
+All of a sudden her behaviour makes a lot of sense.

 - Glass Cannon: Strength?
 18/53, a fair score.
 Dexterity?
 17. Constitution?
-9. She also focuses uses two weapons in each hand, removing the option of a shield.
+9. She also focuses on using a weapon in each hand, removing the option of a shield.